Plotting#

 Keyword Arguments#

 When you call most functions, you have to provide values.
-For example, when you call np.exp, which raises \(e\) to a given power, the value you provide is a number:
+For example, when you call np.exp, you provide a number.

 import numpy as np